 Surround yourself with a good peer group and experts in the area.
 This may be online or offline depending on your situation.

-9 proven training tips to improve your results
+9 proven training tips for diabetics to increase muscle mass

 - Have good blood glucose management.
 Fixate on this target to start with to enhance chances of other successes.